blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 ## 3.9.1 2017-7-19

-- No longer automatically request 1 ropsten ether for the first account in a new vault.
+- No longer automatically request 1 testnet ether for the first account in a new vault.
 - Now redirects from known malicious sites faster.
 - Added a link to our new support page to the help screen.
 - Fixed bug where a new transaction would be shown over the current transaction, creating a possible timing attack against user confirmation.